June 25, 2018 – Dr. Edward Gonzalez-Tennant Speaks on NPR’s Here & Now

 June 29, 2013 – Cedar Key Oral History Workshop

 Dr. Edward Gonzalez-Tennant organized an oral history workshop at the Cedar Key library.
 While not focused on Rosewood, such events allow us to integrate our findings within local and regional histories of Levy County.
-The workshop has also led to an agreement between Dr. Gonzalez-Tennant and the Cedar Key Historical Society (CKHS) to digitize and transcribe nearly 50 oral histories.
-We are planning additional oral history workshops and public presentations for the 2014 year.
+The workshop led to an agreement between Dr. Gonzalez-Tennant and the Cedar Key Historical Society (CKHS) to digitize 30 oral histories.

 September 8, 2012 – Rosewood Heritage Project

 The last week of August marked the inaugural fieldwork of a new collaborative project exploring Rosewood’s past.
-The Rosewood Heritage Project is the next phase of the work I began with my dissertation.
-This blog post briefly describes the documentation of Rosewood’s black cemetery.
+The Rosewood Heritage Project is the next phase of the work Dr. Edward Gonzalez-Tennant began with his dissertation.

 June 26, 2011 – Virtual Rosewood Goes Live